Cannonball (Marvel Comics): Rogue's team

-Guthrie serves on Rogue's team of X-Men.
+Cannonball serves on Rogue's team of X-Men.
 Following a battle with the Hecatomb and Rogue's severe mental injury, the team retreats to Rogue's childhood home for rest.
 They are soon attacked by the Marauders, who are seeking Destiny's Diaries.
 During the attack, Emma Frost, who had been attempting to assist Rogue, is incapacitated by a neurotoxin.
-She uploads what she has gathered from the Marauders' psi-shielding into Guthrie's mind and takes partial control of his body.
+She uploads what she has gathered from the Marauders' psi-shielding into Cannonball's mind and takes partial control of his body.
 While aboard the Blackbird, the team is engaged midair by Sunfire, who severely damages the jet.
-Guthrie escapes and confronts Shiro, who reveals that he killed Cable.
-Guthrie dismisses the claim, stating that he would "still be sayin' 'show me the body.'"
+Cannonball escapes and confronts Shiro, who reveals that he killed Cable.

-Guthrie and Iceman work to recover the Destiny Diaries, which are concealed in a dilapidated brewery.
-During their mission, they are attacked by the Marauders, and Guthrie sustains serious injuries.
-Dr. Henry McCoy assesses his condition, noting that Guthrie's brain scan shows sluggish and irregular activity.
-Despite this, Guthrie rapidly recovers and is able to participate in the final battle against the Marauders.
+Cannonball and Iceman work to recover the Destiny Diaries, which are concealed in a dilapidated brewery.
+During their mission, they are attacked by the Marauders, and Cannonball sustains serious injuries.
+Dr. Henry McCoy assesses his condition, noting that Cannonball's brain scan shows sluggish and irregular activity.
+Despite this, Cannonball rapidly recovers and participates in the final battle against the Marauders.

-Divided We Stand

-After Cyclops disbands the X-Men, Guthrie returns home.
-His sister Paige picks him up at the airport, overjoyed to see him, but Sam is moody and withdrawn.
-When Paige confronts him about his demeanor, Guthrie reacts angrily, blasting off into the sky and expressing regret about coming home.

 Manifest Destiny

-Guthrie is soon contacted by Cyclops, who informs him that the X-Men are reforming in San Francisco.
-Guthrie agrees to join the new team and arrives in the city just as Magneto is attacking with a group of antique Sentinels.
-Guthrie manages to charge into Magneto, disabling his artificial magnetism suit and giving the X-Men a strategic advantage in the battle, though Magneto ultimately escapes.
-Later, Guthrie is seen at a bar with Karma and Moonstar, expressing his disillusionment with the notion of changing the world.
-Instead, he finds purpose in preventing others from experiencing the loss he endured with his brother Jay's death.
+After Cyclops disbands the X-Men, Cannonball returns home.
+He is soon contacted by Cyclops, who informs him that the X-Men are reforming in San Francisco.
+Cannonball agrees to join the new team and arrives in the city just as Magneto is attacking with a group of antique Sentinels.
+Cannonball manages to charge into Magneto, disabling his artificial magnetism suit and giving the X-Men a strategic advantage in the battle, though Magneto ultimately escapes.
+Later, Cannonball is seen at a bar with Karma and Moonstar, expressing his disillusionment with the notion of changing the world.
+Instead, he finds purpose in preventing others from experiencing the loss he endured with Jay's death.
 He is subsequently called upon to assist with dealing with Empath.